 Before starting with the monitoring implementation for a non-SAP system, there are several prerequisites which have to be fulfilled.
-Otherwise you do not need to proceed with the following section because sooner or later you will run into problems.
+If you do not, sooner or later you will run into problems.

 The following diagram provides an overview of the different activities to be done.
 By following this process you can setup monitoring for a non-SAP system.
 The sections below provide details on the individual steps, and in some cases there is a how-to guide available showing a real example.

-In addition to the general prerequisites on top there are some system specific preparations which need to be done.
+In addition to the general prerequisites above, there are some system specific preparations which need to be done.

 Most of the metrics in the non-SAP environment are collected via the Diagnostics Agent and the SAP Host Agent.
 Please refer to SAP Note 1833501 and SAP Note 1858920 for the installation of the Diagnostics Agent.